Drytooling Grindelwald

 Drytooling is wild, unique, and demanding: crampons on rock, ice axe in hand: A completely new way of climbing.

-Drytooling is a mix of climbing and ice climbing without ice.
+Drytooling is a mix of rock climbing and ice climbing without ice.
 With crampons on your feet and ice tools in your hands, you move up a rock face: it requires precision, balance, and strength.
 Whether as a beginner or as a new climbing challenge, in the Glacier Canyon in Grindelwald, you will find the perfect conditions to try it out and train.

 Itinerary